ozeliurs/DigitalLib/README.md

 Wa can use the Synapse protocol to interconnect Bitorrent Libraries.
 We can then allow the user to transfer coins from a blockchain to another blockchain.

 ## Possible Attacks

+This proposal is not perfect and has some possible attacks.

+### Fake Upload

+As the tokens are given when creating the upload block, a user could create a fake upload file and nobody would download it, making the user gain tokens for free.

+### Double Leeching

+When the user makes a download request, the server allows anyone with the torrent file to download it.
+Nothing stops a user from downloading the file and then sharing the torrent with others, allowing them to download the file without paying.